-Manage Tableau Mobile data on devices
+Manage Tableau Mobile Data on Devices

 Understanding cached previews and metadata

-When mobile users interact with content on Tableau Server or Tableau Online, the server processes the underlying business data, and the Tableau Mobile app renders it for display.
+When mobile users interact with content on Tableau Server or Tableau Cloud, the server processes the underlying business data, and the Tableau Mobile app renders it for display.
 To display content more quickly, Tableau Mobile caches the following content on a user's device:

-Metadata about favorite workbooks and views, such as name and the time of last synchronization with the server.
+Metadata about favorite workbooks and views, such as name and the time of last synchronization with the server

 For further protection, locally stored data is completely deleted whenever: